eboatwright/eboatwright/README.md

   (Mostly) C# with Monogame,
   Lua with Love2D and PICO-8,
   Java with LibGDX,
-  and Python with Pygame.
+  Python with Pygame,

-And I'm currently learning JavaScript, HTML5, and CSS3 while building my new framework! 😄
+  HTML5, CSS3, and JavaScript.

 I also like doing Pixel Art. :)